EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 Join, or leave, a mailing list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are three mailing list options available.
+There are three mailing lists available.

--  The *Major Announcements* mailings will contain information on major
+- *Major Announcements* mailings contain information on major service
-   service upgrades and future plans.
-This option is enabled for all
+  upgrades and future plans.
+All users are subscribed to this list by
-   users by default.
+  default.
--  The *Service News* mailings will contain information on training
+- *Service News* mailings contain information on training courses,
-   courses, newsletters, events, and other general announcements.
-This
+  newsletters, events, and other general announcements.
+All users are
-   option is enabled for all users by default.
+  subscribed to this list by default.
--  The *System Status Notifications* will inform users when the service
+- *System Status Notifications* inform users when the service goes up
-   goes up or down, including the reminders of the next planned
+  or down, including the reminders of the next planned maintenance
-   maintenance shutdowns.
-This option is not enabled by default, those
+  shutdowns.
+Users are not subscribed to this list by default.
+You
-   wishing to receive this information will need to explicitly subscribe
+  will need to explicitly subscribe to this list if you wish to
-   to it.
+  receive these emails.

-Any combination of these three options may be selected via SAFE:
+You can subscribe to any combination of these email lists via SAFE:

 #. :ref:`login`.
 #.
 Go to the menu *Your details* click *Email list settings*
 #.
-In the panel headed *Mailing list preferences* click on the options
+In the panel headed *Mailing list preferences* click on the mailing
-   you would like to subscribe to.
+   lists you would like to subscribe to.
 #.
 Click *Update List Preferences*

-**Note:** There is an option to unsubscribe from the user mailings
+If you wish to unsubscribe from user mailings completely:
-completely, which overrides any option enabled in *Mailing list
-preferences* panel.

 #.
 Click on the menu *Your details* click *Update personal details* find
-   *Opt out of user emails* field and click it
+   *Opt out of user emails* field and click it.
 #.
-Click *Commit Update*

-Do not forget the last step, or nothing will happen.
+Click *Commit Update*.
+Do not forget this step, or nothing will
+   happen.

+**Note:** This overrides any option enabled in *Mailing list
+preferences* panel.

 **Note:** Regardless of whether you are subscribed to a particular
-mailing list, you can still view ALL user mailings which have been sent,
+mailing list, you can still view **all** user mailings which have been
-in SAFE.
+sent, from within SAFE.
 See :ref:`view-mailings` for details.

 Tracking and Managing Available Resources
 -----------------------------------------